The additive Bachelier model with an application to the oil option market in the Covid period: Calibration scheme

-A property that describes well the Implied vol surface in some markets (e.g.\ the equity and interest rate markets) is sticky delta.
-Sticky delta describes the situation where the Implied volatility, when the underlying moves, remains unchanged (i.e., it sticks) with the moneyness.
+A property that describes well the implied vol surface in some markets is sticky delta.
+Sticky delta describes the situation where the implied volatility remains unchanged (i.e.\ it sticks) with the moneyness when the underlying moves.